Post

 sudo zypper --gpg-auto-import-keys install nvidia-container-toolkit

-Next, install Docker CE or Podman as your container engine.
-Choose one based on your environment and preference, referring to the Docker official documentation and Podman official documentation.
+Next, install either Docker CE or Podman as the container engine.
+Choose whichever fits your environment and preferences, and refer to the official Docker documentation and the official Podman documentation.

-The following table summarizes the key differences and pros/cons of Docker and Podman:
+The table below summarizes key differences, pros, and cons between Docker and Podman.

 by default unless specified otherwise,